jupyterlab/lumino/README.md

 developers to construct advanced, production-quality, desktop-like web applications that would be otherwise impossible using CSS alone.

+It is a fork of the [PhosphorJS library](https://github.com/phosphorjs/phosphor).

 lumino follows the Jupyter [Community Guides](https://jupyter.readthedocs.io/en/latest/community/content-community.html).

 # Development